Profile image of me

 []

-booktitle = "International Workshop on Empirical Studies for Quantum Software Engineering (E-QSE)",
+booktitle = "International Symposium on Empirical Software Engineering and Measurement (ESEM)",

 year = "2025"